AlejandroPqLz/tf-diffusion-scratch/README.md

 ### 6. Config.ini

-    After installing the external dependencies, take a look to the [config.ini](./config.ini) file in the root of the project.
+    After installing the external dependencies, take a look to the [config.ini](./config.ini) file in the root of the project and adapt it to your needs.
 This file will contain all the hyperparameters for the model training.

 Now you are ready to go!